 Regardless of how much you can come up with, a down payment is required.
 Do your best to start saving early in order to have enough to secure a mortgage.

 If you’re ready to buy a home and apply for a mortgage, reach out to Sammamish Mortgage.
-We’ve been in the business of helping buyers secure the home loan they need to buy a home in Colorado, as well as other states in the Pacific Northwest, since 1992.
+Since 1992, we’ve been in the business of helping buyers secure the home loan they need to buy a home in Colorado, as well as other states in the Pacific Northwest, like Washington State, Oregon, and Idaho.
 We have a variety of mortgage programs for you to choose from.
 When you’re ready to apply, get in touch with Sammamish Mortgage right away!